 More Ideas for What to Pack: Float Trip Accessories

-These floating accessories are not necessarily essential items but they are good things to have in hand.
+These floating accessories are not necessarily essential items, so don’t worry about them if you need to pack minimally, but they are good things to have in hand.

 A cooler might be a good item to have, especially on an overnight float trip packing list when you’ll need extra drinks and meals.
 There are even coolers that can be strapped on to your raft or tube so it can float by your side.